emeans24/CS180Project5/README.md

 Tests for MessageServer

+    Message Server is called upon by messageServerGUI in order to succesfully serve as a server to the clients trying to create messages.

     GUI Test 1 for start() method
         To test this method, simply run the MessageServer class.
 If the window running the method shows the message "Server waiting for